Universal quantum computation with symmetric qubit clusters coupled to an environment: Introduction

-Indeed, one of the biggest hurdles for a competitive quantum computation is to keep the error rate low for each quantum operation~\cite{gottesman1998theory}.
+Indeed, one of the biggest obstructions for a competitive quantum computation is to keep the error rate low for each quantum operation~\cite{gottesman1998theory}.
 These errors can stem from the precision of the quantum manipulation, like the sweeping of a gate voltage in solid state qubits or the duration of a laser pulse in optical schemes~\cite{sanders2015bounding}.
 In addition, there are errors due to decoherence~\cite{shor1995scheme}.
 These are often considered more fundamental in the sense that they don't depend on the precision of the instrumentation but are intrinsic to the quantum system considered.
 They are a reflection of the coupling to the outside environment.
 Sources of decoherence can be leads, nuclear spins, optical absorption, phonons, and non-linearities.
 Most of these environments fall into the category of fermionic or bosonic baths~\cite{palma1996quantum,ischi2005decoherence}.

-In our basic quantum information unit, based on a four-level system, we will consider the effect of external leads as the main source of decoherence.
+In our basic quantum information unit, based on a four-level system, untimely single-qubit and double-qubit unitaries will correspond to environment-induced logical errors.
+We will also consider the effect of external leads as the other main source of decoherence.
 Indeed, in solid-state-based qubits electric leads are often the main source of decoherence, particularly in superconducting qubits and semiconductor quantum dots \cite{martinis2003decoherence}.
 While our model is not limited to a particular implementation, we will use the coupled quantum dot geometry as an illustration of our quantum processor unit.

+We will restrict ourselves to examining the fidelity and robustness of two double-qubit gates in the presence of a selected error set, and observe what appears to be an improvement in the results arising due to symmetry. {Our results are of immediate relevance to the study of noisy intermediate-scale quantum (NISQ) devices, which could realize useful versions of quantum supremacy in the very-near futur, long before fully operational fault-tolerant architectures become available~\cite{Preskill2018quantum}.} Here, we do not discuss logical error decay under the consumption of a resource, nor do we discuss fault tolerance beyond a few remarks in the Outlook.